7255g389107j-droid/Practical-aspects-of-compositional-data-analysis/README.md

 Copyright (c) 2026 Tatsuki Itagaki.
 Licensed under the [MIT License](https://opensource.org).

 ---
-*WARNING: This system estimates topological trends and resilience; it does not restore physical units (e.g., mg/L).*
+*WARNING: This system drows topological trends and resilience; it does not restore physical units (e.g., mg/L).
+I myself have been led astray by risky reasoning many times.*
 **Developed by:** Tatsuki Itagaki (2026)
 *Reliability is the shortest path to truth.
 Compositional data analysis is an analysis without scales.*
 # This is something I gained only by acknowledging my defeat and reflecting on it.
 This system would not exist without Pearson, Professor Ohta, and the mentor (Norio Sugimoto) who taught me statistics.